 The prospect of writing a will may seem intimidating but it’s a vital legal document that ensures your wishes are carried out after you die.
-Our will writing solicitors based at our offices in Wakefield, Dewsbury and Horsforth can help you with all aspects of the legal process to write, manage and put your will into practice.
+Our will writing solicitors based at our offices in Wakefield, Dewsbury, Horsforth, Selby & Penistone can help you with all aspects of the legal process to write, manage and put your will into practice.

 Why do I need a will?